-This trope covers any situation in which open season is declared on a individual or group of individuals, be it heroic or villainous.
+This trope covers any situation in which open season is declared on an individual or a group of individuals, be they heroic or villainous.

 Often the reasons behind this decision are as significant a plot point as the proclamation itself.
 Insisting on this policy can make people question a villain with otherwise good publicity.
 A clear villain doing this can also unwittingly emphasize the size of threat the person or group being targeted represents.
 If a "Wanted!"
 Poster is involved, it may read as only "dead" (or in a more comedic context "preferably dead") instead of "dead or alive", and can also serve as an example of Price on Their Head.
 If those being targeted are viewed as Always Chaotic Evil, whether that turns out to truly be the case may depend on the alignment of those giving or carrying out the order.
 In a Crapsack World, this can also highlight the level of paranoia a person or people are held under.
 Seeing this done by someone on the Good Guys' side could be them deciding I Did What I Had to Do or an acknowledgement that whatever they're facing is so dangerous or has otherwise escalated such that ideals like Thou Shalt Not Kill are unattainable in that particular case.

 - Elfen Lied opens with Lucy having Escaped from the Lab, killing twenty three guards in the process, before taking a bullet to the head, and temporarily lost her memories.
 Since she is so dangerous, the search party is instructed to kill her on sight.

 - Naruto: Inverted with the future Fourth Hokage, Minato Namikaze, during the Third Shinobi World War.
 He was so badass that enemy countries ordered their troops to flee whenever he was sighted on the the battlefield.